Can I Give Blood If I Have A Tattoo?

 - Pay attention to the tattoo artist’s setup.
 Everything the tattoo artist will use to do your tattoo should be in plain view.
 Nothing disposable should be reused.
 The needles should be in their packaging until everything starts, and the ink should be new as well.
 Don’t allow a tattoo artist to cut corners.
 It might be awkward to demand that they use new items or even to grab your jacket and leave, but you should never put yourself and your health at risk.

 - Trust your gut.
 Finally, you should never get a tattoo from a person or a place that makes you feel uncomfortable for whatever reason.
 Interact with the staff and the tattoo artist beforehand.
 If you feel they are behaving unprofessionally, it’s best to get your tattoo elsewhere.
-Likewise, if the facility seems to be dirty, messy, or simply not well kept, you that can also be a red flag.
-Again, follow your instincts and if something doesn’t feel right, get your ink done elsewhere.
+Likewise, if the facility seems to be dirty, messy, or simply not well kept, that can also be a red flag.
+Again, follow your instincts and if something doesn’t feel right, get your ink done somewhere else.

 - Follow their aftercare instructions.
 Always listen to your artist's advice when it comes to looking after your tattoo while it heals.
 Being careful, not irritating the area, and using a good tattoo lotion will allow your ink to heal as quickly as possible while limiting the risk of infection.